Friday, 20 August 2021

 The Kadava King Koperunsingan’s father Ezhisai Mohana Manavala Perumal ( 1200 – 1211 CE) ruled this region keeping Senthamangalam as capital.
 In 1231 CE Rajaraja-III, was defeated by the Pandya Kings and fled out of Thanjavur.
 At Thellaru near Vandavasi Koperunsingan attacked ( 1231 CE ) and took him with all his wife and children as prisoners.
 Rajarajan-III with his family was lodged at this place in a prison.
 He was released after his relative and Hoysala King Viranarasimhan came with his army.

-Koperunsingan’s inscription records that the donation of Land to this temple after he was blessed with a Male Child.
+Koperunsingan’s inscription records the donation of Land to this temple after he was blessed with a Male Child.

 The Pallava King SakalabhuvanaChakravarti Koperunjingadeva's 19th reign year inscription records the gift of 60 Cows by the King.